Sim2Real

 Use /ai_sapiens/list_modes to inspect the configured modes.

-ros2 service call /ai_sapiens/list_modes ai_sapiens_sim2real/srv/ListModes "{}"
+ros2 service call /ai_sapiens/list_modes ai_sapiens_interfaces/srv/ListModes "{}"

 Monitor Node Status

-The node publishes ai_sapiens_sim2real/msg/ModeStatus to:
+The node publishes ai_sapiens_interfaces/msg/ModeStatus on /ai_sapiens/mode_status:

 When debug publishing is enabled with debug_publish_enabled:=true, the node also publishes policy observation and action data: